-The Dutch navigator Abel Tasman sighted the west coast of the island in 1642.
+The Dutch navigator Abel Tasman sighted the island in 1642.
 Landing a party on its east coast, he named it Van Diemen’s Land in honour of the governor of the Dutch East Indies.
-Early maps showed it connected to the mainland, and several eighteenth-century French and British navigators, including Bruny d’Entrecasteaux, William Bligh and James Cook – who claimed it for the British – did not prove otherwise.
-Matthew Flinders’ discovery of the Bass Strait in 1798 reduced the journey to Sydney by a week.
-In 1803, after Nicholas Baudin’s French expedition had been observed around the island’s southern waters, it was decided to establish a second colony in Australia and Lieutenant David Bowen was dispatched to Van Diemen’s Land, settling with a group of convicts on the banks of the Derwent River at Risdon Cove.
+Early maps showed it connected to the mainland, and several eighteenth-century French and British navigators, including Bruny d’Entrecasteaux, William Bligh and James Cook did not prove otherwise.
+It was Matthew Flinders’ discovery of the Bass Strait in 1798 that confirmed Tasmania as an island (and reduced the journey to Sydney by a week).
+In 1803, after a French expedition had been observed in the island’s southern waters, it was decided to establish a second colony in Australia, and Lieutenant David Bowen settled with a group of convicts on the banks of the Derwent River at Risdon Cove.
 In the same year, Lieutenant-Colonel John Collins set out from England with another group to settle the Port Phillip district of what would become Victoria; after a few months they gave up and crossed the Bass Strait to join Bowen’s group.
-Hobart Town was founded in 1804 and the first penal settlement opened at Macquarie Harbour (Strahan) in 1821, followed by Maria Island and Port Arthur; they were mainly for those who had committed further offences while still prisoners on the mainland.
-Lurid tales of the harsh conditions and repressive, violent regime enshrined Van Diemen’s Land in British folklore as a prison-island hell; not entirely accurately since many convicts enjoyed higher standards of living than they had in British slums and some free settlers made fortunes.
-Collins was Lieutenant-Governor of Van Diemen’s Land until his death in 1810, but it is Lieutenant-Governor George Arthur (1824–36) who has the more prominent position in the island’s history.
-He instigated the prison settlement at Port Arthur and was in charge at the time of the Black Line, an organized white militia against the Aboriginal population.Read More
+Hobart Town was founded in 1804 and the first penal settlement opened at Macquarie Harbour (Strahan) in 1821, followed by Maria Island and Port Arthur; they were mainly for convicts who had committed secondary offences after transportation.
+Lurid tales of the harsh conditions and violent regime enshrined Van Diemen’s Land in British folklore as a prison-island hell.
+In truth, many convicts enjoyed higher standards of living than they had in British and Irish slums, and some free settlers made fortunes.

 The environmental debate